-A FEW YEARS AGO, I began writing some short fantasies concerning a notable resident of the Land Beyond The Sunrise: Prosatio Silban, reluctant holyman turned freelance cook.
+A FEW YEARS AGO, I began writing some short fantasies concerning a notable resident of the Land Beyond The Sunrise: Prosatio Silban, ex-holyman turned freelance cook.
 At this writing, six stories are completed and undergoing revision, but the following flash is complete in itself.
 Enjoy.

 Prosatio Silban and the Beloved Animal